moritzWa/moritz-digital/content/blog/communication-augmentation.md

 To unlock the gains of efficient communication, we have to educate colleagues and team members about the strategies for clear communication, such as structuring our writing, using clear objectives and claims, and eliminating ambiguous and imprecise language.
 Furthermore, we should build clear communication into our personal and company cultures.

 Lastly, written communication and text parsing, i.e., reading, has a vast potential to be [augmented by software](https://moritz.digital/cas/).

-Thank you to David Dohan, John Knowles, and Jonathan Xu for reading drafts of this post.